intaxwashere/intaxwashere.github.io/_pages/about.md

 author_profile: true
 ---

-This page is currently under construction, please visit [this one](https://vorixo.github.io/) instead!
+This page is currently under construction.

-I am a gameplay programmer that likes to design and program coherent-cohesive systems of any type of game.
-Usually with Unreal Engine 5, however, I am always open to learn new technology.
+TL;DR I'm a person hanging out at Unreal Slackers a lot and I like asking stupid questions to smart people and that's usually how I learn things.
+And whenever I learn something interesting, I post it here if I have free time to do it. 😛